 3. API Gateway Security

-Well, well, we have heard many times the term “API gateway”.
+Well, we have heard many times the term “API gateway”.

 But what is it exactly?

-In this way, the API gateway improves the security of the platform by large.
+In this way, the API gateway improves the security of the platform significantly.

 4. OAuth

-It is a token-based authentication frame.
-And enables third parties to access important information without user credentials disclosure.
+It is a token-based authentication framework.
+This enables third parties to access important information without user credentials disclosure.

-It allows controlled access for authentication and authorization.
+It allows controlled access through authentication and authorization.
 And for that reason, it’s quite popular among API developers.

 5. Data Encryption